 At first thought, you might think that a big, soft, smooth wool pad would be the ultimate in finishing.
 The final step to creating the ultimate in smooth paintwork.
 However, the reality is that these are more of an all-rounder that works well.
 It would still require you to use a separate finishing pad for that glass-like smoothness.

 The Best Buffing Pads

-This really is the ultimate starting out kit – it offers five different waffle foam pads, one woolen buffing pad and the backing/drive plate to use them with your buffing machine.
+This really is the ultimate starting out kit.
+It offers five different waffle foam pads, one woolen buffing pad and the backing/drive plate to use them with your buffing machine.
 Everything you need to get started, all in one kit.

-Each pad is supplied with a hook & loop fastening system, and they attach to the (included) 5/8” threaded backing plate, and the fasteners hold the pads firm … there’ll be none of the slipping off that you may find with other kits.
+Each pad is supplied with a hook & loop fastening system.
+They attach to the (included) 5/8″ threaded backing plate and the fasteners hold the pads firm.
+There’ll be none of the slipping off that you may find with other kits.

-I also like the fact that at 8”, these pads are pretty sizeable, which makes the task of polishing a complete car, pretty easy and fast, although some may find them a little too large when it comes down to smaller nooks and crannies – it’s a trade off to be honest.
+I also like the fact that at 8″, these pads are pretty sizeable.
+It makes the task of polishing a complete car, pretty easy and fast.
+However, some may find them a little too large when it comes down to smaller nooks and crannies.
+It’s a trade-off.

 #1 starting kit, for pretty much all your polishing, cutting and waxing needs.